 –

-The eleven disciples proceeded to Galilee to the designated mountain; it
+The eleven disciples proceeded to Galilee to the designated mountain, along

-didn’t say any others were went with them, and it says that some were doubtful.
+with many other witnesses (1Cor 15-5), and it says that some were doubtful.
 What

 was crucified.
-They probably doubted that Jesus was raised in the same body, doubted that Jesus
+Some may have doubted that Jesus was raised in the same body or that Jesus

-was still human.
+was human, something the Gnostic believe to this day.
 They must have thought He

 was a manifested spirit, or that instead of God raising Jesus from the dead He